nickpettican/SMARTEE/README.md

   - Caption
   - And more
 * A table with the number of posts for the hashtag per day

+The output also comes as JSON, so if you are interested in this let me know in the issues section.

 ## Getting started